SuperOfficeDocs/superoffice-docs/docs/en/security/privacy/learn/edit-legal-base.md

 SuperOffice CRM has a feature called Consent management, that is designed to help you document when, how and why you want to register certain personal data in your CRM solution.

 Every time a person is registered in your SuperOffice CRM database, the consent they gave to save their details is also registered.
-This allows you to manage and track exactly which consent you've received from which person, at all times.
+This allows you to manage and track exactly which consent you have received from which person, at all times.

 [!include[Need concent](includes/why-consent.md)]